-Adding a member to a replicating consistency group
+Adding a member to a replicated consistency group

-As the consistency group always has all of its members replicated (or all of them not replicated), adding a member to a consistency is available according to the following guidelines:
+As a consistency group always has all of its members replicated (or all of them not replicated), you can add a member to a consistency group using the following guidelines:

-- It is OK to add a non-replicating dataset to a non-replicating consistency group
+- You can add a non-replicated dataset to a non-replicated consistency group.

-- it is impossible to add a replicating member to a non-replicating consistency group.
+- You can add a replicated dataset to a replicated consistency group.

-The consistency group settings (interval and RPO) are imposed on the added member.
+The consistency group settings (Sync Interval and RPO) are imposed on the added member.

 Impact on the consistency group state

 The added member undergoes initialization upon the next sync job.
 This causes the entire consistency group to undergo an initialization.
-A replicating consistency group is usually in either replicating or idle state.
-Adding a member to the consistency group forces the entire consistency group to yield to an initializing state.
-This state is imposed on the consistency group even if all of its members (but the new addition) are synchronized with the target.
+A replicated consistency group is usually in either replicating or idle state.
+Adding an volume that is not yet replicated to the consistency group forces the entire consistency group to yield to an initializing state.
+This state is imposed on the consistency group even if all of its members (except for the new member) are synchronized with the target.

 A consistency group that is in initialization state cannot have its role changed in case of a disaster recovery.
-In order to change the role of the consistency group, the initializing member has to be removed - losing any advancement in replicating to the target member - in order to move the consistency group out of the initializing state and allow the role change.
+For the role of the consistency group to be changed, the initializing member must be removed - losing any advancement in replicating to the target member - so that the consistency group can be moved out of the initializing state and the role can be changed.

-Removing a member from a replicating consistency group
+Removing a member from a replicated consistency group

 Removing a member from the consistency group removes the source member from the source consistency group, removes the target member from the target consistency group, and - optionally - retains the replica between the source and target member.
-If instructed by the user to be retained, the replica of the removed dataset keeps the settings (interval and RPO) and the state (synchronized, not-synchronized) of the consistency group.
-It is possible to remove a member out of a consistency group regardless of the state of the consistency group.
+If you instruct the replica to be retained, the replica of the removed dataset keeps the settings (Sync Interval and RPO) and the state (synchronized, not-synchronized) of the consistency group.
+You can remove a member from a consistency group regardless of the state of the consistency group.